-to people who want to start painting butterflies, but are afraid to get started
+to people who want to start painting butterflies

 Follow me step-by-step and enjoy the confidence of painting butterflies.

 As an Blick Art Materials affiliate I earn from qualifying purchases.
 There is no additional cost to you.